UpCloudLtd/terraform-provider-upcloud/README.md

 # Terraform Provider

-This provider is currently under active development.
-It is not production-ready yet so you are advised to chime in and help!
+This provider is developed by UpCloud, contributions from the community are welcomed!

 * Check Github issues or create more issues
 * Check `examples/` directory for examples and test them